 The good news is that you don’t have much to worry about.

 First, you should know that there are many laws regarding prescription meds, and often they overlap.
 For example, some state laws require that prescriptions always in their original bottles.
 That means the “day of the week” pill carriers are a no-no.

-However, in practice, harsh laws regarding carrying prescription drugs are rarely enforced unless you are doing something out of the ordinary such as carrying an unusually large amount for longer than your trip).
-That means however you decide to pack your medicines is ok.
+However, in practice, harsh laws regarding carrying prescription drugs are rarely enforced unless you are doing something out of the ordinary (such as carrying an unusually large amount for longer than your trip).
+That means however you decide to pack your medicines is usually ok.

 For example, the Transportation Security Administration (TSA) has this to say about bringing prescriptions:

 “TSA does not require passengers to have medications in prescription bottles, but states have individual laws regarding the labeling of prescription medication with which passengers need to comply.”